Zrenjanin Airfield

-Location

-Zrenjanin Airfield is situated 7 kilometres southeast from Zrenjanin, and east of the village Ečka on the Zrenjanin–Belgrade highway.
-It is 75 metres above sea level and has an area of 300 hectares.

 History

-The Germans built the airfield with concrete runway (1,800 metres long and 50 metres wide, the longest in the world at that time) in 1942 during the occupation of the Banat region, where Zrenjanin is located.
-The field was used by Luftwaffe to carry military attacks on Serbia during World War II.
+The Germans used a concrete runway when building the airfield (1,800 metres long and 50 metres wide, the longest in the world at the time) in 1942 in Bagljaš during the occupation of the Banat region.
+The field was used by Luftwaffe pilots to carry out military attacks on Serbia during World War II.
 After the war, the region and the airport were handed back to the Serbs.
-The concrete runway was destroyed by JNA in 1948 at the beginning of the Informbiro crisis and its remains are still visible.
+The concrete runway was destroyed by the Yugoslav People's Army in 1948 at the beginning of the Informbiro crisis.
+The remains of the runway are still visible.

-Total airport reconstruction (in progress)

-Phase 1 (mostly complete)
+In 1977, it was replaced by current aerodrome which is used for sports and trade usage as well as used for pilot training.

+There is ongoing project of airport reconstruction.
 The first phase encompasses the building of the control tower, hangar, terminal, aircraft parking area and other essentials.
 The Zrenjanin City Council is currently arranging for the required 650,000 euros that is needed to finance the construction and give the Ečka Airport the International Airport status.
 The airfield will be able to host 20 aircraft at any given time.

-On 7 May 2007, Zrenjanin Aerodrome gained the license for passenger and cargo traffic from the Civil Air Traffic Directorate.
+In 2007, Zrenjanin Aerodrome gained a license to transport passenger and cargo traffic from the Civil Air Traffic Directorate.

-Phase 2

-The second phase is a 3 million euros reconstruction of the old German concrete runway parallel to the grass runway.
-The completion of Phase 2 will enable passenger and cargo aircraft to land and take off.
+The second phase of the project is a reconstruction of the old German concrete runway parallel to the grass runway.
+The completion of Phase 2, which is estimated to cost 3 million euros, will enable passenger and cargo aircraft to land and take off.

-Agreement with Vizium Air

-In September 2008, Austrian company Vizium Air (the general representative of Diamond Aircraft, the largest sports aircraft producer in Europe), signed an agreement with the City Council of Zrenjanin that includes the construction of facilities for sports aircraft plant (opening of two production facilities), a service centre and a flying school in Zrenjanin with reconstruction of concrete runway, which would employ 400 people.
+In 2008, Austrian company Vizium Air (the general representative of Diamond Aircraft, the largest sports aircraft producer in Europe), signed an agreement with the City Council of Zrenjanin that includes the construction of facilities for sports aircraft plant (opening of two production facilities), a service centre and a flying school in Zrenjanin with reconstruction of concrete runway, which would employ 400 people.

 The Austrian company has announced recently that it intended to buy another 15 hectares of land close to the aerodrome, and would invest 30 million euros in the development of the aircraft industry in Serbia.
 However, in early December 2009, Vizium Air announced that the agreement has been mutually cancelled by the company and the town's administration, since it was "designed in such a way that realization would be impossible".